-Until recently, the realisation of the smart factory remained elusive due to limitations in digital technology capabilities, as well as prohibitive computing, storage, and bandwidth costs.
+Until recently, the realization of the smart factory remained elusive due to limitations in digital technology capabilities, as well as prohibitive computing, storage, and bandwidth costs.
 Such obstacles, however, have diminished dramatically in recent years, making it possible to do more with less cost across a broader network.12 Further, the capabilities of technologies themselves have grown more sophisticated: AI, cognitive computing, and machine learning have enabled systems to interpret, adjust to, and learn from the data gathered from connected machines.13 This ability to evolve and adapt, coupled with powerful data processing and storage capabilities, allows manufacturers to move beyond task automation toward more complex, connected processes.

-As manufacturing has grown increasingly global, production has fragmented, with stages of production spread among multiple facilities and suppliers across multiple geographies.14 These shifts, coupled with the increased demand for regional, local, and even individual customisation; strong demand fluctuation; and increasingly scarce resources, among other shifts, have made supply chains more complex.15Due to these changes, many manufacturers have found it important to be agile, connected, and proactive to address ever-shifting priorities.
+As manufacturing has grown increasingly global, production has fragmented, with stages of production spread among multiple facilities and suppliers across multiple geographies.14 These shifts, coupled with the increased demand for regional, local, and even individual customization; strong demand fluctuation; and increasingly scarce resources, among other shifts, have made supply chains more complex.15Due to these changes, many manufacturers have found it important to be agile, connected, and proactive to address ever-shifting priorities.

-The rise of smart digital technologies has ushered in the threat of entirely new competitors who can leverage digitisation and lower costs of entry to gain a foothold in new markets or industries in which they previously had no presence, sidestepping the legacy of aging assets and dependence on manual labor encumbering their more established competitors.
+The rise of smart digital technologies has ushered in the threat of entirely new competitors who can leverage digitization and lower costs of entry to gain a foothold in new markets or industries in which they previously had no presence, sidestepping the legacy of aging assets and dependence on manual labor encumbering their more established competitors.

 Factory automation decisions typically occur at the business unit or plant level, often resulting in a patchwork of disparate technologies and capability levels across the manufacturing network.
 As connected enterprises increasingly push beyond the four walls of the factory to the network beyond, they are beginning to have greater visibility into these disparities.
-The increasing marriage of IT and OT has made it possible for organisations to move many formerly plant-level decisions to the business-unit or enterprise level.16 This can illuminate where inefficiencies exist or where changes in one plant have resulted in complications in other facilities.
+The increasing marriage of IT and OT has made it possible for organizations to move many formerly plant-level decisions to the business-unit or enterprise level.16 This can illuminate where inefficiencies exist or where changes in one plant have resulted in complications in other facilities.
 It has also made the notion of the smart factory more of a reality than an abstract goal.
 While connectivity within the factory is not new, many manufacturers have long been stymied about what to do with the data they gather—in other words, how to turn information into insight, and insight into action.
-The shift toward the connected digital and physical technologies inherent in Industry 4.0 portends solutions to this challenge: the ability to not only gather data, but to now analyse and act upon them in the physical world.17
+The shift toward the connected digital and physical technologies inherent in Industry 4.0 portends solutions to this challenge: the ability to not only gather data, but to now analyze and act upon them in the physical world.17